-For the Career-related Programme, students will need to follow a Standard Level English course making the appropriate choice from English Literature, English Language or English B. As part of the programme, students also engage in Language Development - this enable students explore a language acquisition of their choice.
+For the Careers Programme students will need to follow a Standard Level English course making the appropriate choice from English Literature, English Language or English B. Students will also have access the School-Supported self-taught Literature Programme.

 Language Acquisition development portfolio